The Mercator International Opportunity Fund (MOPPX)

 While we do not plan to hedge the currencies under normal circumstances, there may be times where the dollar’s strength may require a partial hedge.

-The Portfolio Manager, Herve van Caloen, is the Head of Belpointe’s Financial Group’s International Research and has over 30 years of experience managing international equity portfolios.
+The Portfolio Manager, Hervé van Caloen, is the President and CIO of Mercator Investment Management LLC, advisor to The Mercator International Opportunity Fund (MOPPX).
+He has over 30 years of experience managing international equity portfolios.
 Starting his career as an analyst at Scudder, Stevens and Clark in 1985, when global investing was still in its infancy, Mr. van Caloen became the portfolio manager of the very successful Scudder Variable Life International Fund.
 He later launched The PaineWebber Europe Growth Fund, the first mutual fund specializing in both Western Europe and in the former communist countries of central Europe.
 In the mid 1990s, Mr. van Caloen led the international investment effort at Provident Capital Management and later served as First Vice President of Schroders in New York.